Kaggle/kaggle-api/documentation/configuration.md

-ABOUTME: This file documents the configuration options for the Kaggle CLI.
-ABOUTME: It explains how to view, set, and unset configuration values.

 # Kaggle CLI Configuration

 The Kaggle CLI uses a configuration file to store settings such as your API credentials and default values for commands.